Eagle-Rock-Analytics/carb-climate-index/README.md

-# carb-climate-index
+# California Climate Risk and Adaptation Index

+DOI: *forthcoming*
+Victoria Ford, Jesse Espinoza, Beth McClenny, Grace DiCecco, Owen Doherty

-Code associated with the California Climate Risk and Adaptation Index
+This repository contains the code (via Jupyter Notebooks and scripts) associated with the data processing in calculating input metrics for the California Climate Risk and Adaptation Index (Cal-CRAI).
+* **data_pull**: Scripts to retrieve/scrape/manually upload datasets.
+* **data_subset**: Scripts to subset datasets to California domain, if necessary.
+Applicable for federal level scale datasets.
+* **data_reproject**: Scripts to reproject datasets to California domain, following ACS census tracts.
+* **data_reproject**: Scripts to calculate data metrics.
+* **index_method**: Scripts to calculate the Cal-CRAI.